 SmileDirectClub: The Bottom Line

-SmileDirectClub scores 4.2/5 overall based on our 5 review criteria (effectiveness, affordability, convenience, appearance, and customer experience).
-This makes SmileDirectClub our fourth-highest rated home teeth alignment service.
+SmileDirectClub scores 4.3/5 overall based on our 5 review criteria (effectiveness, affordability, convenience, appearance, and customer experience).
+This makes SmileDirectClub our third-highest rated home teeth alignment service.

 If you like the idea of buying aligners from the largest online clear aligner brand, SmileDirectClub could be the right fit for you.
 They’ve been selling aligners since 2014 and have straightened over 1.5 million smiles to date.